 Python offers many ways to split a string into a list and does it in a few lines of code.
 Let us understand each method and how to implement them with the help of a code.

-The most basic way to split a string into lists is using the split() function in Python.
-This method splits a string based on a delimiter and returns a list of substrings.
+The most basic way to Python split string into lists is using the split() function in Python.
+This method splits a string based on a delimiter and returns a string to list Python output of substrings.
 It is important that the string follow a consistent pattern for this method to work.
-The str.split() method also has two optional parameters, namely separator and maxsplit.
+The str.split() method operates directly on a Python string and also has two optional parameters, namely separator and maxsplit.

 - Separator: This determines where the string will split.
 This can also be referred to as a delimiter.
 By default, the value of the separator is whitespace.